SANTA MARÍA POLO CLUB

 The Puente del Hierro fields I and II are usually reserved for the low goal International Polo Tournament and other tournaments of this level in winter and spring.
 The field III is used for practice.
 They are located on the west bank of the Guadiaro River, north of the famous 1929 iron bridge.
 From Sotogrande via Pueblo Nuevo take the A-2103 north and follow the small POLO signs.

-Today the Santa María Polo Club is split into three grounds; Los Pinos, Río Sotogrande and Puente de Hierro.
+Santa María Polo Club has three separate grounds known as Los Pinos, Río Sotogrande and Puente de Hierro.

 Los Pinos is the main ground to the polo club, offering two unique and exceptional spaces surrounded by twenty hectares of parkland for the celebration of unique events.
 It is here where the high handicap matches of the International Summer Tournament and most of the winter tournaments are played.
 The ground has four playing fields and one warm up field.
 (Location)